Why Choose a Career in Pediatric Home Health Therapy?

 The Rewarding Experience of Home Health

-When a Speech Therapist pulls up to a kid’s house, they’re doing much more than entering a patient’s home.
+When a Therapist pulls up to a kid’s house, they’re doing much more than entering a patient’s home.
 They’re entering a kid’s life.
 Home health is for the Child, for getting the best out of therapy, and getting the best out of ourselves in the process.